moberwasserlechner/jopencage/README.md

 This api provides a java client to the OpenCage geocoding service. http://geocoder.opencagedata.com/api.html

+## Show your appreciation

+If you like the project please star it on Github.

+I you find a bug of have a question ask it in a kind and reproducable way.
+I do this mostly in my spare time and for fun.

+If you want to buy me a beer :), here is my [paypal link](https://www.paypal.me/moberwasserlechner).

 # Usage

 Follow me on [![Twitter Follow](https://img.shields.io/twitter/follow/michaelowl_web.svg?style=social&label=Twitter&style=flat-square)](https://twitter.com/michaelowl_web) to be notified about new releases.